Rescue Me (American TV series): Season 4

 Tommy then shares custody with Sheila by bribing his daughter Colleen with a no limit credit card.
 Colleen gives the baby to Tommy whenever she has him, so he can in turn give him to Sheila.
-After Tommy learns that Colleen's boyfriend, Sean, used the credit card to buy a wedding ring, Tommy attacks him in his recording studio.
-Sean tells Tommy the ring wasn't for Colleen, but for another girl.
-Relieved, Tommy apologizes to Sean and wishes him and his new girlfriend the best of luck.
-When Sean explains this to Colleen, he says he left her because Tommy scares him, which makes Colleen hate Tommy even more.
+After Tommy learns that Colleen's boyfriend, Tony, used the credit card to buy a wedding ring, Tommy attacks him in his recording studio.
+Tony tells Tommy the ring wasn't for Colleen, but for another girl.
+Relieved, Tommy apologizes to Tony and wishes him and his new girlfriend the best of luck.
+When Tony explains this to Colleen, he says he left her because Tommy scares him, which makes Colleen hate Tommy even more.

 Maggie Gavin and Sean Garrity are on-again and off-again throughout the season, with Garrity pretending to be an alcoholic like Maggie to spend more time with her, leading to the two divorcing.

 The Gavin family starts their own AA meetings due to the high number of alcoholics in the family.
 Michael Gavin, Tommy's father, refuses to attend meetings, but contacts Tommy and ironically tells him that he's going to be sober to "keep his friends close and his enemies closer."

 Tommy also begins seeing a woman named Valerie (Gina Gershon), who can't be touched after she orgasms.
 She and Tommy are on and off due to Tommy's periodic desire for his ex-wife Janet.
 Janet has taken a job, where she begins dating her much-younger boss.

 A new firefighter named Bart joins the house, after Lou and Franco negotiated to get him for their basketball team.
 Bart says he goes by his nickname, Shawn, so the crew decides to call him "Black Shawn" to distinguish him from Sean Garrity.
 Black Shawn is not happy with this.
 Using the basketball team as leverage, Shawn expects to not be referred to as "Probie" and to be absolved of any probie work.
 This initially angers Garrity, Mike, and Tommy.
 However, after Black Shawn shows himself worthy in the face of a raging fire, the entire crew accepts him, and even Tommy pays him grudging respect.